TessGrass/laboration-1/README.md

 ---

 ## **Installation**
 Clone the repository from Github by running the following command in the terminal.
-The repot will be cloned down where the terminal path points to:
+The repo will be cloned down to which the terminal path points to:
  ```
  git clone https://github.com/TessGrass/laboration-1.git
  ```